About the layout

 Some History, Geography and Creative Writing

-Minories is the road between Tower Hill and Aldgate Stations, an area that is approached by several railway lines.
-Our assumption is that an additional line made it into the area – an extension of the City Widened lines from Moorgate to penetrate further into the City to a small terminus.
+Minories is the road between Tower Hill and Aldgate Stations, an area that is approached by several railway lines. the that an additional line made it into the area – an extension of the City Widened lines from Moorgate to penetrate further into the City to a small terminus.
 Local railway historians will be aware of the trouble the Great Northern had accessing the City.
 From 1868 the company had access to Farringdon and Moorgate via the Metropolitan, and at about the same time to Blackfriars and Victoria via the LCDR.
-Although the Cannonbury curve was built in 1874 to allow it access via the North London into Broad Street and the eastern side of the City, the LNW (which had invested heavily in the line to Broad Street) objected.
+Although the Canonbury curve was built in 1874 to allow it access via the North London into Broad Street and the eastern side of the City, the LNW (which had invested heavily in the line to Broad Street) objected.
 This was later resolved by the North London operating trains to and from GN stations.
-At the same time connections to the south east of the City were poor – the rows between the Metropolitan and District railways meant that the Inner Circle wasn't completed between Mansion House and Aldgate until 1884 – and it isn't too difficult to imagine that, with eyes on a lucrative market, the GN financed its own an extension beyond Moorgate to Minories (GN), with a possible future extension further east onto the LTS.
+At the same time connections to the south-east datetime=”2018-12-06T17:14:24+00:00″>east of the City were poor – the rows between the Metropolitan and District railways meant that the Inner Circle wasn’t completed between Mansion House and Aldgate until 1884 – and it isn’t too difficult to imagine that, with eyes on a lucrative market, the GN financed its own an extension beyond Moorgate to Minories (GN), with a possible future extension further east onto the LTS.

 The rolling stock is generally ready to run, although most of it has been heavily modified and detailed.
 Cravens DMUS are from DC Kits, Midland DMUs are cut-and-shut Lima, and some of the more unusual coaches are Comet or Bill Bedford kits